wpa-2/Pwny-WG/readme.md

     ```

 3.  **Verify:**
-    * From your remote machine, SSH into the Pwnagotchi using its VPN IP: `ssh pi@10.16.244.5`
+    * From your remote machine (phone or PC), SSH into the Pwnagotchi using its VPN IP: `ssh pi@10.16.244.6`
-    * From your desktop PC, open a browser to the Web UI: `http://10.16.244.5:8080`
+    * From your remote machine (phone or PC), open a browser to the Web UI: `http://10.16.244.6:8080`

 ---